MiruNyanNyan345/Artificial-Intelligence-Assignment/README.md

 ## Question 3

-* Using jupyter notebook to open it
+1. Using jupyter notebook to open it
+2. Run the whole program from top to bottom